Real moduli space of stable rational curves revised: Conceptual algebraic model of the mosaic operad

-such that for all $T\in T_n$ the restriction of the map $p_n$ on the face (cell) $U_{T}$ of the Stasheff polytope $\FM_1(n)$ is a diffeomorphism between $U_T$ and the cell $U_{[T]}\subset\MonR{n+1}$.
-Where $U_{[T]}$ is the cell of $\MonR{n+1}$ assigned to the class of $T$ in $T_n/\eqvr$. \end{enumerate} \end{proposition} \begin{proof} The proof is contained in~\cite{Dev} but is stated in a bit different form.
+such that for all $T\in \Tre_n$ the restriction of the map $p_n$ on the face (cell) $U_{T}$ of the Stasheff polytope $\FM_1(n)$ is a diffeomorphism between $U_T$ and the cell $U_{[T]}\subset\MonR{n+1}$, where $U_{[T]}$ is the cell of $\MonR{n+1}$ assigned to the class of $T$ in $\Tre_n/\eqvr$. \end{enumerate} \end{proposition} \begin{proof} The proof is contained in~\cite{Dev} but is stated in a bit different form.
 Let us sketch the main idea.
-The open (top-dimensional) cells of $\FM_1(n)$ are numbered by trees from $T_n$ with the unique inner vertex.
+The open (top-dimensional) cells of $\FM_1(n)$ are numbered by trees from $\Tre_n$ with the unique inner vertex.
 In other words, they are numbered by permutations $\sigma\in S_n$ (or cyclic structures on $n+1$ letters) given by the labels on leaves.
 Respectively, the open cells of $\MonR{n+1}$ are numbered by dihedral structures on $n+1$ letters.
 Consequently, one identifies the cell associated with $\sigma$ and $\sigma^{op}$.
-The factorization property of the boundary defines by induction an equivalence $\eqvr$ on the set of leaf-labeled planar trees $T_n$. \end{proof} While applying the functor of chains to the cell decomposition of $\Mos$ compatible with the operadic structure we end up with the following simple but curious observation. \begin{theorem} The chains of the mosaic operad given by the cell decomposition of $\MonR{n+1}$ due to Devadoss assemble into a free symmetric operad that is a cobar construction of the cooperad ${\AsMd}$ (defined in the previous Section~\S\ref{sec::As/2}) :
+The factorization property of the boundary defines by induction an equivalence $\eqvr$ on the set of leaf-labeled planar trees $\Tre_n$. \end{proof} While applying the functor of chains to the cell decomposition of $\Mos$ compatible with the operadic structure we end up with the following simple but curious observation. \begin{theorem} The cellular chains of the mosaic operad given by the cell decomposition of $\MonR{n+1}$ due to Devadoss assemble into a quasi-free symmetric operad that is a cobar construction of the cooperad ${\AsMd}$ (defined in the previous Section~\S\ref{sec::As/2}) :

-and the map $p:\FM_1\to \Mos$ is Koszul dual to the embedding $i:\AsM \to \Ass$. \end{theorem} \begin{proof} Thanks to Proposition~\ref{prp::mosaic::ass} we have a collection of isomorphism of vector spaces $\Omega({\AsMd})(n)$ and $Chains(\MonR{n+1})$ compatible with the operadic structure.
+and the map $\Chains(p):\Chains^{\Cell}(\FM_1)\to \Chains^{\Cell}(\Mos)$ is equal to $\Omega(i^{\vee})$ where $i:\AsM \to \Ass$ is an embedding of operads. \end{theorem} \begin{proof} Thanks to Proposition~\ref{prp::mosaic::ass} we have a collection of isomorphism of vector spaces $\Omega({\AsMd})(n)$ and $Chains(\MonR{n+1})$ compatible with the operadic structure.
 What remains is to show that the differentials in these complexes coincide as well.
 The latter follows from the description of codimension one strata in stratification of $\MonR{n+1}$ that was mentioned before and the careful visualization of orientations of cells that is enough to work out for small $n$ thanks to the operadic induction. \end{proof}